ASHFORD DISTRICT

 **HISTORY**

 The Village of Willesborough is located in the East Ashford district of Kent.
-It is known for its 1869 windmill near Hythe Road and St. Mary's Church on Church Road, which houses one of the oldest ringing bells in Kent.
+It is known for its 1869 windmill near Hythe Road and St. Mary’s Church on Church Road, which houses one of the oldest ringing bells in Kent.
+The church's ancient bell has a storied past, steeped in the community's tales.
+One of the longstanding traditions involves the local blacksmith, John Harper, who, as a boy in the early 1900s, would rush to the church at dawn to join the senior bell-ringers.
+He would recount how the bell's rhythmic echo marked the beginning of each vibrant market day, drawing villagers from afar and weaving the church's chimes into the fabric of daily life.

 **PARANORMAL ACTIVITY**

 Guests at Warren Cottage have reported encounters with several ghosts during their stays.
 One tale involves a mother and her child who are said to have died in the house from influenza in 1915; both of their spirits have been seen.
 In one instance, a guest was awakened by the sensation of holding a child's hand and, upon looking around, saw the apparition of a young child in the bed with him.
 Another couple reported seeing a woman, approximately 30 years old, standing at the foot of their bed at night.
 Additionally, one of the proprietors recounted an experience where an invisible presence threw a fluffy toy clown off the mantlepiece at his feet.
-The proprietor's daughter also witnessed the ghost of a woman walk straight through some trees while she was in the garden; the ghost was described as wearing a long gown.
+The proprietor's daughter also witnessed a woman's ghost walk straight through some trees while she was in the garden; the ghost was described as wearing a long gown.

 7. BOYS HALL MANOR